Kiribati to Hawaii through the ITCZ

 Departing Mattala, Sri Lanka while climbing to 9000 ft.
 The monsoon weather is finally behind me as May cruises over the Bay of Bengal at 150 knots.

-My after dark arrival to the Sultan Abdul Aziz Shah Airport in Malaysia required precise flying in a crowded air space.
+After crossing the Malacca straight, I joined the heavy jet traffic on approach to Sultan Abdul Aziz Shah Airport in Malaysia.
 It felt incredibly satisfying for this low-time IFR pilot to keep ahead of the aircraft and land safely at a busy international airport.

 Imagine this view when you open the curtains of your hotel room in the morning!
 The dome of the Sultan Salahuddin Abdul Aziz Mosque resembles the top half of a Faberge egg.
 Capacity: 24,000.